 Say what you like about Google Ads, but when it comes to pay per click they set the pace industry wide.
 At the end of 2019, Google Ads introduced a selection of new audience targeting methods which quietly improved the PPC game for marketers.

-Google often does these updates without really telling anyone what’s going on.
+Google often does these updates kinda low key.
 Like, yeah you know, we just changed everything.
 No biggy.

-But these updates to the audience targeting were actually super useful for pretty much everyone running PPC ads.
-However, before you understand the new additions, it might be useful to know what your choices are and how to use Google Ads audience targeting.
+But these updates to audience targeting were actually super useful for pretty much everyone running PPC ads.
+However, before you understand the new additions, it might be useful to know what your choices are and how to use audience targeting.

-This post is intended as a crash course for search engine marketers into the world of Google Ads audience targeting.
-It’s not going to be super in depth, but will give you the understanding of your options and how they can be used for best effect with your pay per click ad campaigns.
+This post is intended as a crash course for search engine marketers into the world of Google Ads or adwords audience targeting.
+It’ll give you the understanding of your options and how they can be used for best effect with your pay per click ad campaigns.

 Remarketing Lists for Search Ads (RLSA)